scala/docs.scala-lang/_overviews/parallel-collections/performance.md

 ## Performance on the JVM

-The performance model on the JVM is sometimes convoluted in commentaries about it, and as a result is not well understood.
+The performance model on the JVM is sometimes convoluted in commentaries about it, and as a result, is not well understood.
 For various reasons, some code may not be as performant or as scalable as expected.
 Here, we provide a few examples.